Blind Wichita woman overcomes running barriers, competes in races

 “It’s exciting.
 I have always been an explorer.
 If I could drive, I would probably never be home, so this kind of fills that need that I wouldn’t necessarily be able to fill on my own,” she said.

-A couple of months later, Cyboron joined Fleet Feet of Wichita’s running community where she was introduced to her running partner and guide Beth Bowdin.
+A couple of months later, Cyboron joined Fleet Feet of Wichita’s running community where she was introduced to her running partner and guide Beth Bowdoin.

 “Turns out, we have a lot more in common than running.
 We got along fantastically on our first run.
 She is an amazing guide.
 Very, very good, very detailed, exactly what you would want for a guide,” Cyboron said.

 “She empowers me.
 She empowers me not only in my training but also in my everyday life that I live, the people I interact with.
-She has taught me so much,” said Bowdin.
+She has taught me so much,” said Bowdoin.

 Cyboron’s message to the Wichita community is simple: give back and you will be rewarded.